-- (a) Represents expenses related to our REIT conversion. - (b) Represents one-time tax adjustments related to our REIT Conversion. - (4) Excludes idle facilities and assets held for sale. - Compensated mandays are calculated as follows: (a) for per diem rate facilities the number of beds occupied by residents on a daily basis during the fiscal year; and (b) for fixed rate facilities the capacity of the facility multiplied by the number of days the facility was in operation during the fiscal year.
+(6) Excludes idle facilities and assets held for sale.

+(7) Compensated mandays are calculated as follows: (a) for per diem rate facilities - the number of beds occupied by residents on a daily basis during the fiscal year; and (b) for fixed rate facilities - the capacity of the facility multiplied by the number of days the facility was in operation during the fiscal year.

-(b) We recorded a net tax expense of \$(6.4) million in the six months ended July 1, 2012.
-The reduced tax expense in - (6) We recorded a net tax expense of \$(6.4) million in the six months ended June 30, 2013 compared to net tax expense of \$22.2 million in the six months ended July 1, 2012.
+(8) We recorded a net tax expense of \$(6.4) million in the six months ended June 30, 2013 compared to net tax expense of \$22.2 million in the six months ended July 1, 2012.
 The reduced tax expense in the six months ended June 30, 2013 was related to the REIT conversion.
 As a REIT, we are required to distribute at least 90% of our taxable income to shareholders and in turn are allowed a deduction for the distribution at the REIT level.
-The Company's wholly-owned taxable REIT subsidiaries continue to be fully subject to federal, state and foreign income taxes, as applicable.
-In addition, during the six months ended June 30, 2013, we had a net tax benefit relating to our REIT conversion, miscellaneous nonrecurring items, as well as a release of certain tax reserves primarily due to the settlement of IRS audit years 2010 and 2011.
+The Company's wholly-owned taxable REIT subsidiaries continue to be subject to federal, state and foreign income taxes, as applicable.
+In addition, during the six months ended June 30, 2013, we had a net tax benefit relating to our REIT conversion, miscellaneous nonrecurring items, as well as a release of certain tax reserves primarily due to the settlement of IRS audits for years 2010 and 2011.